16 Common Songbirds of Pennsylvania

 Birds in Your Backyard

 If you live in the Northeastern United States you are lucky to be in a region that supports a diverse array of bird species.
 The fields, woodlands and water sources of the Northeast, combined with the patchwork of yards and lawns, presents an ideal situation for many songbirds.
 Birds are everywhere, but if you haven’t stopped to pay attention you may not realize just how many interesting songbirds you can see right in your own backyard.

 You don’t have to make a special trip or trek into the woods to see the birds listed in this article.
 If you live in a rural area, chances are they are already coming to your property now and then.
-If you live in a city, sitting on a park bench for any amount of time will likely mean you’ll spot of a few.
+If you live in a city, sitting on a park bench for any amount of time will likely mean you’ll see a few.